CiscoCloud/distributive/README.md

 Distributive is a tool for running distributed health checks in datacenters.
 It was designed with Consul in mind, but is stack agnostic.
 It is simple to configure (with YAML checklists) and easy to deploy and run.
-It has no dependencies, and can be shipped as a speedy 1.3MB (yes, megabytes!) binary.
+It has no runtime dependencies, and can be shipped as a single binary.

 Usually, some external server will ask the host to execute this program, reading a checklist from a YAML file, and will record this program's exit code and